gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-quotes.md

 > 90% of the functionality delivered now is better than 100% delivered never.

 Kernighan & Plauger

+> C is quirky, flawed, and an enormous success.

+Dennis Ritchie

 > There are two ways of constructing a software design.
 One way is to make it so simple that there are obviously no deficiencies.
 And the other way is to make it so complicated that there are no obvious deficiencies.